Passport To The Parks: FREE National Park Printable Coloring Book & Activities for Families

 Mesa Verde Art/STEM Project

 The cliff dwellings of Mesa Verde are of prime importance in its cultural history.
-Create a model cliff dwelling by molding aluminum foil and clay! start by molding the outside concave area using aluminum foil.
+Create a model cliff dwelling by molding aluminum foil and clay!
+Start by molding the outside concave area using aluminum foil.
 Then, using air dry clay, create home areas, people, tools, or anything else you’d like!

 Mesa Verde Conservation Project